Preparing a Ditch Bag

 Who needs a ditch bag?

 The need for a ditch bag is not limited to offshore cruisers.
-Coastal cruisers stuck in a life raft or dinghy should also be prepared with a ditch bag, in case the wind or currents carries them away from the possibility
+Coastal cruisers stuck in a life raft or dinghy should also be prepared with a ditch bag, in case the wind or currents carries them away from the possibility of immediate rescue.

-What to look for in a ditch bag
+What to Look for in a Ditch Bag

 As opposed to adapting a duffel bag or a using a dry bag as a ditch bag, consider commercially available bags that are specifically designed for use in an abandon ship/survival situation.
 Here are some features to look for: